jedlitools/find-for-me/README.md

 Licencing
 ---------

-Please see the file called LICENCE.
+Please see the file called LICENSE.

 Development